NOTACAL logo

 Credit Card Calculator

-Credit card interest is one of the most expensive forms of consumer debt, with average APRs ranging from 16% to 26% and some cards charging 30% or more.
-Unlike installment loans where interest is calculated on a declining balance with fixed payments, credit card interest is calculated daily based on the average daily balance method.
+Credit card interest is one of the most expensive forms of consumer debt, with average APRs ranging from 16% to 26% and some cards charging 30% or more. [cfpb-credit-interest] Unlike installment loans where interest is calculated on a declining balance with fixed payments, credit card interest is calculated daily based on the average daily balance method.
 This makes credit card debt particularly costly because interest accrues on every dollar you carry, including new purchases made during the billing cycle if you do not pay your balance in full.

 This Credit Card Interest Calculator helps you understand exactly how much interest you are paying on your credit card balances and how different payment amounts affect your total interest costs.
 By entering your current balance, APR, typical billing cycle details, and expected monthly payments, you can see the true cost of carrying a balance.
 The calculator also estimates interest on new purchases, showing how long it takes for a purchase to start costing you money if not paid off immediately.